SACRAL CHAKRA MEANING SUMMARY

 Illustration by Rose Karlsen

-Jasmine Essential Oil for the Sacral Chakra
+Patchouli Oil and the Sacral Chakra

-Healing Stones and the Sacral Chakra
+Healing Stones for the Sacral Chakra

 Pearl powder has been used to prevent age spots, fade blemishes, and reduce wrinkling and scarring.
 Pearls are rich in calcium, magnesium, iron, silica and amino acids.
 Pearl powder can be taken internally as a supplement.
 Read full article on Chakras and Healing Stones.